House II: The Second Story: Cast

+Production

+Discussions of a sequel to House began shortly after completion of the first film as rave test screenings immediately led to producer Sean S. Cunningham looking into potential follow-ups.
+Ethan Wiley was hired to write and direct the film, under its initial title House II: The Unexpected, after serving as a writer on the previous film with both Wiley and Cunningham opting to take the series into an anthology direction retaining the tone and humor of the prior film while following a new set of characters in a new location.
+The idea of going for an anthology approach came from Wiley himself as he felt there was nothing more that could be done with the same house or characters of the first film without feeling boring or redundant.

+The exterior shots of the house were of Stimson House.

+Release

+House II had an original release date of July 10, but was pushed back and later released in the United States on August 28, 1987, by New World Pictures in 1069 theaters.
+It opened in ninth place with an opening weekend tally of $2,573,934.
+It ended its U.S. theatrical run with a total of $7,800,000.

 Reception

-On Rotten Tomatoes the film has an approval rating of 9% based on reviews from 11 critics.

 Ryan Pollard at Starburst wrote: "House II doesn't quite have anything similar to the strong performance of the original's Bill Katt anchoring the picture, but it still has plenty to make it a worthwhile follow-up that's definitely worth watching.".
 Creature Feature gave the movie two of five stars, finding it inferior to the first movie.

 Comic adaptation

 In October 1987, Marvel Comics released a comic book adaptation of House II.
 It was written by Ralph Macchio, with artwork by Alan Kupperberg on pencils and Kupperberg, Hilary Barta, Danny Bulanadi, Jose Marzan Jr. and Pat Redding on inks.
 Its cover price was $2.

 Sequels

-House II was followed by two sequels, with: House III: The Horror Show in 1989, and House IV: The Repossession in 1992.
+House II was followed by two sequels, with House III: The Horror Show in 1989 and House IV: The Repossession in 1992.
 Each film was met with mixed critical and financial reception.